ogbeche77/mern_project/client/README.md

 * mongoos - version 5.9.3

 ## Setup
 IDE used was Visual Studio Code.
 The application can run locally on localhost 3000.
-It is also currently deployed on github pages https://ogbeche77.github.io/youtube-clone/
+It is also currently deployed on heroku https://my-player-manager.herokuapp.com/
 All necessary dependencies were installed, as seen in package.json

 ## Status